-I adore these muffins!
+I truly adore these muffins.
 In general, I really like bran muffins, but most bran muffins rely on sugar and oil to make the bran taste so good.
 Enter pumpkin!

 Not only do these muffins boast the health benefits of bran and pumpkin, I used a whole can of pumpkin so they are extremely moist and flavorful.
 In my house, there are always boxes of the kids’ favorite cereals available.
 My true test of a successful breakfast recipe is when the kids choose it over their favorite cereal; they chose these muffins every day for a week, until I couldn’t make anymore because I ran out of pumpkin!

 This is also a motivating force for me to prepare breakfast options like these muffins and my baked oatmeal recipes.
 Not only does it make for a smooth morning routine — they can be baked in advance and keep for about a week in the fridge, if they last that long! — but it ensures that we are eating something we really enjoy which is less processed and better for us than some of our other quick breakfast options.

 When using melted coconut oil or butter, it is helpful to have your ingredients at room temperature prior to mixing.
 This will prevent the oil or butter from solidifying again.

 My latest favorite addition to these muffins is coconut, which compliments the flavor of pumpkin beautifully.
 If you are a fan, consider stirring up to half a cup of shredded coconut (unsweetened or sweetened according to preference) into the batter and sprinkling a small amount on the muffin tops prior to baking.